 Obviously, the fifth season of Game of Thrones will pick up where it left off, which, well, is a lot of places.
 The drama will continue in all the usual locations, with King's Landing perhaps getting a little less screen time after losing so many of it's players over the last few episodes.
 There's always the Riverlands, the Vale, the North, the Iron Islands and Meereen to pick up the slack.
 And with the influx of characters at the Wall, it will probably figure heavily into the upcoming season.

 There will also be a few new(ish) locations as Tyrion and Arya were both last seen on boats heading across the Narrow Sea.
 That should mean more time spent in the Free Cities of Pentos and Braavos.
 The prospect of the latter is especially exciting given how rad the place looks in the title sequence.
 Finally, there is one never-before-seen region of Westeros that we will definitely see on GoT next year with Spain being scouted as a stand-in for Dorne.
 A whole kingdom of Oberyns?!

-Even with the many, many deaths, Game of Thrones still has a ton of characters with Emilia Clarke (Daenerys), Lena Headey (Cersei), Nikolaj Coster-Waldau (Jaime), Peter Dinklage (Tyrion), Sophie Turner (Sansa), Maisie Williams (Arya), Kit Harington (Jon Snow), Aidan Gillen (Littlefinger), Alfie Allen (Theon), John Bradley (Sam), Stephen Dillane (Stannis), Carice van Houten (Melisandre), Liam Cunningham (Davos), Gwendoline Christie (Brienne), Iwan Rheon (Ramsay), Daniel Portman (Pod), Natalie Dormer (Margaery),...
+Even with the many, many deaths, Game of Thrones still has a ton of characters roaming Westeros and Essos with Emilia Clarke (Daenerys), Lena Headey (Cersei), Nikolaj Coster-Waldau (Jaime), Peter Dinklage (Tyrion), Sophie Turner (Sansa), Maisie Williams (Arya), Kit Harington (Jon Snow), Aidan Gillen (Littlefinger), Alfie Allen (Theon), John Bradley (Sam), Stephen Dillane (Stannis), Carice van Houten (Melisandre), Liam Cunningham (Davos), Gwendoline Christie (Brienne), Iwan Rheon (Ramsay), Daniel Portman (Pod), Natalie Dormer (Margaery),...

-Other characters included in the first casting call are The High Sparrow, a pious religious leader who will be appearing in several episodes, Septa Unella, an 'imposing and unrelenting' presence in a major character's life, Bronn's new wife, Lady Lollys Stokeworth, a fortune-teller named Maggy the Frog (more on her in a moment) and 'The Waif,' a strange child that Arya encounters in Braavos.
+Several characters in the first breakdown have still not been cast including; Septa Unella, an 'imposing and unrelenting' presence in a major character's life, Bronn's new wife, Lady Lollys Stokeworth, a fortune-teller named Maggy the Frog (more on her in a moment) and 'The Waif,' a strange child that Arya encounters in Braavos.

-The second role breakdown only includes three characters, but one hints at a possible game-changing event for Game of Thrones.
-I don't think it's much of a spoiler but here's a warning just in case.
-First off, the fantasy is looking to add another warg with wildling skinchanger Varamyr Sixskins on the casting call.
-Next is a character not in the books, 'a 12 year old blonde girl' named Imogen which many believe is (THAT SPOILER) really a place-holder for young Cersei.
+The next character is not in from the books which has many believing that the 'a 12 year old blonde girl' named Imogen is really a place-holder for young Cersei.
 Yes, Game of Thrones may be having a flashback in Season 5.
-Speculation first arose with the call for Maggy the Frog as she's part of a Cersei flashback in the books and 'Imogen,' as well as a 12 year old 'Brunette Girl,' being on the second breakdown only reinforced that theory.
-Of course, I have another theory on who that Brunette might be but now's not the time for real (END OF) SPOILERS.
+Speculation first arose because the first leaked casting breakdown included a call for Maggy the Frog and she's part of a Cersei flashback in the books.
+Then the inclusion of 'Imogen,' as well as another 12 year old girl (this one a brunette) on the second only reinforced that theory.
+Of course, I have another theory on who that 'Brunette' might be but now's not the time for real spoilers.

 Killing characters is kind of Game of Thrones thing.
 There are many pretenders to the crown out there but no other series goes after the major names like HBO's fantasy.
 Season 4 saw a lot bite the dust (including Joffrey, Dontos, Locke, Lysa, Oberyn, The Mountain, Ygritte, Styr, Pyp, Grenn, Jojen, The Hound, Shae and Tywin), who do you think will eat it in Season 5?
 I'm not even going to begin to speculate cause, well, I know...